 Alternative careers for teachers: 6 Opportunities to leverage your existing skills

-Some educators step foot inside a classroom and know they’ve embarked upon their lifelong callings.
+Some educators step foot inside a classroom and know they’ve embarked upon their lifelong calling.
 Maybe it’s the intellectual acrobatics required to engage the class in learning or the fulfillment in seeing students succeed.

 But it’s not uncommon for educators to decide that in-class instruction may not help them achieve all of their career — or life — goals.
 You may feel compelled to enhance your impact in a different way.
-Perhaps you’re feeling the burnout from teaching during a pandemic.
+Perhaps you’re feeling the burnout from the aftereffects of teaching during a pandemic.
 Or maybe you’re motivated to increase your earning potential.

 20 Transferable skills for teachers